The Cross Was the Final Altar

 “No way, Matt!
 Even Jesus made Peter let Him wash his feet!”
 (See John 13:1-17).

 You are right, He did.
 But this was not a symbol of Jesus needing to cleanse us daily, or weekly, or whenever–and there’s no altar, so forgiveness cleansing is not the context at all.
 This was Jesus teaching the disciples how to rest and let Him work, and then, to do the same for one another.
 Remember, only blood forgives, not feet washing.
-This was cultural for the time.
+This was cultural at the time.
 Jesus doesn’t cleanse our feet.
 He kills us, buries us, and resurrects us as brand new creations who are forever connected to Him (see Romans 6:6-11, Colossians 3:3, Galatians 2:20, 2 Corinthians 5:17, 1 Corinthians 6:17).

 The truth is we’ve been cleansed, we’ve been washed, once and for all time by one bloody sacrifice–our spirits have.
 Look at what the Bible says about our identity subsequent to faith in the Cross: